Joli lives in the island nation of Cape Verde, in the capital city of Praia. She’s lived there for about 5 years–and it feels like home to her.

 - You have to be passionate about it.

-- The pay is low, so you need to find a way to make dollars or Euros.
+As an aside, the pay is low, so if you can find a way to make dollars or Euros you will be much better off.

 But the things I love about Cape Verde far outweigh these things.